haipham2011/Flasky/test/README.md

 - When user input empty fields, it is not allow to register
 - When user register with the existed username, it should show message in the top

-* What should improve:
+**What should improve**:
 - password too short and should have more rules to check password
-- when user input text instead of number in phonenumber field, the website still allow to register
+- when user input text instead of number in phone field, the website still allow to register
 - user name still allow special characters

 3. Login page